B.A., University of Texas; M.A., Ph.D., Claremont Graduate University

 Bio:

-I teach courses in east and south Asian religions; monotheisms and violence; angels, demons, and jinn; mystical literature; and the feminine divine.
+I have taught courses in logic; modern theology; East Asian religions and philosophy; South Asian religions and philosophy; monotheism and violence; angels, demons, and jinn; mystical literature; science and religion, and the feminine divine.
 I am honored to have been awarded Methodist University Exemplary Teacher Award in 2013 and to have been recognized as one of the Fayetteville Observer’s “Forty under 40” in 2015.

 A more-or-less complete list of my publications can be found on Google Scholar.